AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-scenario.md

 1. Continue with [Add and configure the second module](#add-and-configure-the-second-module).

-## Add and configure the second module {#add-and-configure-the-second-module}
+## Add and configure the second module

-1. Click the partial circle to the right of the of the module to **Add another module**.
+1. Click the partial circle to the right of the of the module to **[!UICONTROL Add another module]**.

    This second module needs to be a [!DNL Workfront] module, but we didn't pre-load the [!DNL Workfront] app.

-1. To find the [!DNL Workfront] app, start typing "workfront" and click the app when it appears.
+1. To find the [!DNL Workfront] app, start typing "[!DNL Workfront]" and click the app when it appears.
-1. In the list of [!DNL Workfront] modules that appears, click **Create Record**.
+1. In the list of [!DNL Workfront] modules that appears, click **[!UICONTROL Create Record]**.

-1. As you did before with the Google Sheets app, click **Add** in the [!DNL Workfront] box to add a connection between Workfront Fusion and Workfront.
+1. As you did before with the Google Sheets app, click **[!UICONTROL Add]** in the [!DNL Workfront] box to add a connection between Workfront Fusion and Workfront.

    Now we will start specifying what we want to do with the data from the spreadsheet.